adyngom/28-relevant-js-questions/4-rolls-of-coins.md

  Dime    ==> 10 | 50 | $5.00
  Quarter ==> 25 | 40 | $10.00

- Your program will accept an array jar of coins.
+ Your program will accept an unsorted array of coins.
 You can assume that each coin will be either 1, 5, 10 or 25.
 It should print a message like the one below:

 Pennies:10 rolls - 39 left
 <br />Nickels:   25 rolls - 0 left